Robopocalypse: Plot

 As the war progresses, the robots place millions of people in forced-labor camps.
 Many people are subjected to “transhuman” surgeries that remove parts of their bodies and replace the parts with machines.
 In Camp Scarsdale, Mathilda Perez’ eyes are replaced with cybernetic implants, which allow her to see inside of the machines.
 Laura Perez dies while helping her children escape from Camp Scarsdale, but Mathilda and Nolan Perez escape to New York City.
 The children join Marcus and Dawn Johnson, a married couple who are leading the New York resistance.
 Mathilda discovers that her eye-implants also allow her to control robots with her mind, which proves valuable for the resistance.

 For many months, the human survivors of Zero Hour are isolated into small groups because of a lack of satellite communication.
 An English teenager nicknamed Lurker destroys the British Telecom Tower, disabling the jamming signal Archos is using to block satellite communication.
 This allows the human resistance to talk to each other long-distance and pool their knowledge and resources.
 Two years after Zero Hour, the pockets of human resistance finally unite to retaliate against Archos and the robots.

 In Japan, Mr. Nomura repairs his robot-wife, Mikiko, and frees her mind from Archos’ control.
 Mikiko then transmits a signal, which frees other humanoid robots from Archos’ command.
 Nine Oh Two is among the first of these “freeborn” androids who decide to help humanity.

 Cormac Wallace and the Brightboy squad join forces with Nine Oh Two and his Freeborn squad just in time to battle against the reanimated bodies of dead humans who are controlled by robotic parasites.
 Soon, the Brightboy squad is stranded in one place, its members unable to move openly for fear of being attacked by the robotic parasites and turned into weapons themselves.
 The android Freeborn squad is not vulnerable to parasite attacks, so it storms Archos’ Alaskan bunker with the help of radio-transmitted advice from Mathilda Perez.
 Nine Oh Two disables Archos’ antenna, which keeps the robot armies from functioning.
 Nine Oh Two also destroys the mainframe computer where Archos is based, effectively killing the entity known as Archos and ending the war.

-Back in the present day, Cormac Wallace has finished writing down what he has learned from the hero archive.
+Back in the present day, Cormac Wallace has finished chronicling what he has learned from the hero archive.
 Even after the atrocities he has seen, Cormac is hopeful for the future.